 Being new to home brewing can be daunting.
-Your first few beer recipes might better be called experiments rather than actual batches.
+Your first few beer recipes might be better off being called experiments rather than actual beer.
 But if you’re lucky, you’ll come across a really great recipe for beginners that will give you confidence that you can brew good beer at home.

 This dry hopped red ale recipe from Serious Eats was that recipe for me.
 One of my first batches of beer was a version of this recipe, and it turned out so good that I almost won a homebrewing award for it, if only I’d known how to properly fill a growler from the kegerator (but that’s a story for another day).